 More information

 For more information, please contact the Brodies Employment and Immigration team.
-Our team is experienced in designing and delivering comprehensive training: get in touch with your usual contact if you would like help with providing effective sexual harassment / equality, inclusion and diversity training.
+Our team is experienced in designing and delivering comprehensive training: get in touch with your usual contact if you would like help with providing a training programme.

 Workbox by Brodies, our online HR and employment law site, has practical guidance on steps to prevent sexual harassment and a template sexual harassment policy.
 To find out more about Workbox by Brodies, or to arrange a short online demo, please contact the Workbox team.